dougsparling/spix4/README.md

 end
 ```

 So `para` writes a paragraph to the screen, choices are built-up using `choice(key)` while the scene is run, and `choose!` forces the player to make a selection by pressing the key indicated by the `key` parameter.
 Upon choosing, the callback is run, which can then transition or even prompt for further choices.
-It's easy for complexity to spiral with this setup, so I would recommend breaking things into new scenes fairly aggressively.
+It's easy for complexity+nesting to spiral with this setup, so I would recommend breaking things into new scenes fairly aggressively.

 Other helpful UI methods include:
 * `line`, writes a single line to the window